aztechsk/sam-new-lib/README.md

 # sam-new-lib

 The C library **sam-new-lib** provides an API for controlling the peripherals of the microcontroller.
-The supported devices include microcontrollers from the Microchip (Atmel) **AT91SAMd** family.
+The supported devices include microcontrollers from the Microchip (Atmel) **AT91SAMD** family.
-The supported standard peripherals include DMAC, DSU, EIC, GCLK, NVM, PM, PORT, SYSCTRL, SERCOM, TC, WDT and various hardware components connected to the microcontroller such as buttons, LEDs, LEDUI, IO extenders (shift registers), etc.
+The supported standard peripherals include DMAC, DSU, EIC, GCLK, NVM, PM, PORT, SYSCTRL, SERCOM, TC, WDT and various hardware components connected to the microcontroller such as buttons, LEDs, LEDUI, etc.

 ### Library features